Jack Critchley: Federal politics

-Critchley was an ALP candidate for the Australian Senate in the 1946 Australian federal election, in the second position on the ALP senate ticket after Fred Beerworth.
+Critchley was an ALP candidate for the Australian Senate in the 1946 Australian federal election, in the second position on the ALP senate ticket after Fred Beerworth, and was duly elected.
 Critchley's six-year senate term commenced on 1 July 1947.
 His first speech in the Senate urged haste in settling returned servicemen on agricultural land, sought the implementation of soil and water conservation schemes, supported social services and child immigration, and lauded the Chifley government's plans to standardise the railways and improve the road transport system.
 Having previously served on the state parliamentary committee assessing the value of land for settlement, he was critical of the long delays caused by differences between the federal Labor government and the conservative government in South Australia.
 He was a member of the standing orders committee from 1947 to 1949.
 On 10 December 1949, in the wake of its attempt to nationalise the banks, the federal ALP government of Ben Chifley was defeated by the Liberal–Country coalition, and went into opposition.
 On 1 July 1950, Critchley was appointed opposition whip in the Senate – responsible for managing business and maintaining party discipline, a position he retained until September 1957.

-A keen advocate for returned service personnel, Critchley was particularly concerned for the mental health needs of those suffering from what was then known as "war neurosis" – now known as combat stress reaction.
+In his speeches to Parliament, Critchley advocated for returned service personnel, and expressed concern for the mental health needs of those suffering from what was then known as "war neurosis" – now known as combat stress reaction.
 He urged the inclusion of psychiatric wards in military hospitals, and argued that it should not be necessary for returned service personnel to prove that their mental health condition was war-caused in order to be admitted to such wards.
 When these developments occurred interstate but had not yet happened in South Australia, he closely questioned the then Minister for Repatriation, Senator Walter Cooper.
 Critchley was appointed to the joint committee on war gratuity in 1951.

-A practising Catholic, he nevertheless opposed the Communist Party Dissolution Bill when it was presented by the government of Prime Minister Robert Menzies in 1950.
-A vehement supporter of the ALP's banking policies, in 1951 Critchley was a member of the select committee on the Commonwealth Bank Bill 1950 (No. 2), on which government senators refused to serve.
+During the Cold War period, many ALP members, most but not all of them Catholic, became alarmed at what they saw as the growing power of the Communist Party of Australia within the country's trade unions.
+These members attempted to combat this alleged infiltration.
+However, despite the fact that Critchley was a practising Catholic, he opposed the Communist Party Dissolution Bill when it was presented by the government of Prime Minister Robert Menzies in 1950.
+Despite strong Catholic opposition to the ALP's banking policies, including the additional powers granted to the Commonwealth Bank and the push to nationalise the banks, Critchley remained a vehement supporter of those policies.
+In 1951 he was a member of the select committee on the Commonwealth Bank Bill 1950 (No. 2), on which government senators refused to serve.
 When the bill was defeated in the Senate, Menzies called a double dissolution election.